MarcusWentz/eulerswap-parameters/README.md

 If truly random, then the spectrogram would give us random noise with no patterns, yet we see vertical columns, mention red sinusoidal pattern
 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/Stablecoin_Frequencies.png?raw=true" alt="Sample Image 1" width="1000"/>

-From our previous work on Uniswap pools we also observe patterns linked to NYSE liquidity and bot activity at UTC-00:00, so one could optimize eulerswap parameters not just across the price space, but also time spectrum.
+From our previous work on Uniswap v3 pools we also observe patterns linked to NYSE liquidity and bot activity at UTC-00:00, so one could optimize eulerswap parameters not just across the price space, but also time spectrum.
+For example, the data can be further refined by looking at the blocks prior to NYSE open and UTC 0:00 open to adjust the c_1 and c_2 parameters.
 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/uniswap_trade_activity.jpeg?raw=true" alt="Sample Image 1" width="1000"/>